AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-After a moment, we can observe the result of the generated song at https://webhook.site/03e60575-3d96-4132-b681-b713d78116e2, as shown in the figure:
+After a moment, we can observe the result of the generated song at https://webhook.site/03e60575-3d96-4132-b681-b713d78116e2, as shown in the image:

 ![](https://cdn.acedata.cloud/f9kosb.png)